Private company to join search for two-year-old who fell into river

-Underwater search experts from a private company will join the operation to find a two-year-old boy who fell into the River Soar, police have said.
+Underwater search experts from a private company are to join the operation to find a two-year-old boy who fell into the river Soar.

-A search was launched to find Xielo Maruziva after reports that the little boy, who was with family members, fell into the water on February 18 in Aylestone Meadows, close to Marsden Lane, Leicester.
+A search was launched to find Xielo Maruziva after Leicestershire Police received reports that the little boy, who was with family members, fell into the water on February 18 in Aylestone Meadows, close to Marsden Lane, Leicester.

-Leicestershire Police have been supported by specialist diving teams from Nottinghamshire Police and Lincolnshire Police, and forces and search and rescue teams from across the region and country.
+The force has been supported by specialist diving teams from Nottinghamshire Police and Lincolnshire Police, and search and rescue teams from across the region and country.

-From Tuesday, experts from private company Specialist Group International (SGI), who were involved in the search for Nicola Bulley in the River Wyre in Lancashire last year, will join the operation after “further conversations with search specialists and Xielo’s family”.
+On Tuesday, experts from Specialist Group International (SGI) – a private company which was involved in the search for Nicola Bulley in the River Wyre in Lancashire last year – will join the operation after “further conversations with search specialists and Xielo’s family”, police said in a statement on Monday.

-Assistant Chief Constable Michaela Kerr said: “We continue to be grateful to the support we’ve been shown by the public and colleagues from other forces and agencies.
+Assistant Chief Constable Michaela Kerr, of Leicestershire Police, said: “We continue to be grateful to the support we’ve been shown by the public and colleagues from other forces and agencies.

 “We’re in regular contact with Xielo’s family and are continuing to support them in what remains a very upsetting time.